 Data and Profiles

 Child Care Aware® of North Dakota collects and maintains data about the child care industry in North Dakota.
 Statewide and county data is complied and revised annually.
-Use the Reading the Child Care Profile Guide to help you interpret the reports.
 Contact Child Care Aware® Directors if you need additional information.

 North Dakota Child Care Data Reports